 There are two parts of the compromised credential equation.
 The first is the carelessness of your organization’s users.
 Logging onto the corporate network becomes so routine, users often forget their username and password are sensitive pieces of information.
-And yet, despite this, 49% of employees share their credentials with fellow employees and 52% see no risk to their employer in doing so1.
-And these aren’t just low-level users with little access to sensitive information; these are users from legal, HR, IT, Finance, and more1.
+And yet, despite this, IS Decisions research found that 49% of employees share their credentials with fellow employees and 52% see no risk to their employer in doing so.
+And these aren’t just low-level users with little access to sensitive information; these are users from legal, HR, IT, Finance, and more.

 To make matters worse, these shared sets of credentials very likely have far more access than needed.
-In a recent study, 71% of end users stated they frequently or very frequently have access to information they shouldn’t2, making most of your users potentially over-privileged to begin with.
+In a Ponemon Institute report, 71% of end users stated they frequently or very frequently have access to information they shouldn’t, making most of your users potentially over-privileged to begin with.

 Add this all up and you have an environment of users with too much access sharing that access with others — it’s a recipe for disaster.

 The criminal actions of insiders and external threat actors

 Misuse of privileges is a common attack method in successful data breach incidents.
 This brings us to the second part of the compromised credential equation: the criminal actions of insiders and external threat actors.

 Insider threats (which make up approximately one-third of all data breaches) certainly become far easier when you can leverage both your own and a fellow employee’s credentials to maliciously access valuable sensitive data.

 Likewise, external attackers leverage the use of stolen credentials to gain footholds within an organization, establish persistence, laterally move within the network, and find valuable data to exfiltrate.
 External actors compromise credentials via malware designed to record keystrokes (remember all that password sharing going on?), making their task of gaining access to your valuable data even easier.